 Before I begin, let me remind you that my comments here today are my own and do not necessarily reflect the views of the Federal Reserve System or the Federal Open Market Committee (FOMC).
-This session is about how machine learning (ML) and related automation may potentially influence the macroeconomy and, in response, how central banks should conduct monetary policy.
-As we've heard at this conference, innovations in machine learning and artificial intelligence (AI) are big news.
-And they provide lots of opportunities and challenges for economists.
+This session is about how innovations in technology may potentially influence the macroeconomy and, in response, how central banks should conduct monetary policy.
+As we've heard at this conference, advances in technologies such as machine learning (ML) and artificial intelligence (AI) are big news, with important implications for almost every sector of the economy.
+And for economists they provide lots of opportunities and lots of challenges.

-First, let's consider the opportunities: We now have access to masses of new data and better computing power.
+First, let's consider the opportunities: Researchers now have access to masses of new data and better computing power.
 This is really cool for me and my staff as we are data users-after all, most economists are data scientists.
 These tools are great for basic economic research, especially for the work of microeconomists.
 But there's lots of scope for macroeconomists as well.
 Some of these data may help us more precisely identify key policymaking parameters-for example, how consumer spending and business spending respond to tax changes.